STL Research to Exhibit at Oceanology International 2026

-Developed by Submarine Technology Limited, the Neptune 20M Personnel Access System (PAS) is designed to allow safe and timely access to normally unmanned offshore installations for maintenance personnel and engineers, thereby reducing maintenance costs and increasing availability.
+Developed by STL Research, the Neptune 20M Personnel Access System (PAS) is designed to allow safe and timely access to normally unmanned offshore installations for maintenance personnel and engineers, thereby reducing maintenance costs and increasing availability.

 Motion-compensated personnel-access system (PAS) and light crane.